-Unless you’re 100% confident your offering is better than the neighbours’, you might want to stay away from super crowded areas with multiple shops.
-However, being located next to maybe one other shop isn’t necessarily a bad thing: you can save money in advertising and get better visibility from potential customers.
+Unless you’re 100% confident your offering is better than the neighbor's, you might want to stay away from super crowded areas with multiple shops.
+However, being located next to maybe one other shop isn’t necessarily bad; you can save money on advertising and get better visibility from potential customers.
 Setting up shop next to an already active place confirms that there is a demand for your service, which you can play to your advantage.

-Seems like an obvious thing, but you need to have a clear understanding of how much you can afford to pay.
-This means taking into account utility bills, insurance for both the space and equipment, and some cushioning in case of unexpected expenses.
+It seems like an obvious thing, but you need to have a clear understanding of how much you can afford to pay.
+This means taking into account utility bills, insurance for both the space and gear, and some cushioning in case of unexpected expenses.

 Needless to say, the rental shop space should be multi-functional: it should be inviting and easy to navigate around for both the customers and employees, should have enough space for all the equipment, and an area designated for equipment maintenance.

-The majority of the time entrepreneurs can’t afford to pay for unused space, but if your financial situation allows, invest in a bigger space straight from the bat: it’ll be much easier later while adding more equipment to your inventory.
+Most of the time, entrepreneurs can’t afford to pay for unused space, but if your financial situation allows, invest in a bigger space straight from the bat: it’ll be much easier later while adding more equipment to your inventory.
 A bigger space is also nicer from the customer's perspective.